Comic Relief: Chronology of car noses

 A selection of Red Nose Day "car noses" have been produced over the years, to show support for the charity while out on the road.
-They have traditionally been a curved nose which attaches to the car's radiator grille.
+They have traditionally been a curved nose that attaches to the car's radiator grille.
 In 2009, this was replaced with a magnetic design owing to safety concerns.
 The original grill-attachable design returned for 2011, for the first time since 1999.

 2014 saw the new release of 2 Flip Flap noses, the Poppy and England flag red nose designs and the first paper noses for cars and the 1st year for 2 car noses.

 Charity singles

 In April 1986, the first Comic Relief charity record was released.
 It featured Cliff Richard and the cast of The Young Ones in a rendition of Richard's late 50s hit "Living Doll".

 Some of the money raised from the sale of each single is donated to Comic Relief.
 Normally, a song is released just before the official Red Nose Day.
-There have been exceptions, such as "(I Want To Be) Elected" which was released to coincide with the 1992 UK general election.
+There have been exceptions, such as "(I Want To Be) Elected", which was released to coincide with the 1992 UK general election.
 Before the single released in 1995, Comic Relief records were all more-or-less comedy releases, mostly involving an actual band or singer teamed up with a comedy group.
 From 1995 on, they have been generally more serious, although the promo videos still feature comical moments.

 2003 saw a return to the format of old.
 From 2005 to 2011, two Comic Relief singles were released each Red Nose Day, a song by a mainstream artist and also a comedy song.

 In 1991, a music video was created called "Helping Hands", which included numerous children's television puppet personalities, including characters from The House of Gristle, Fraggle Rock, Rainbow, Roland Rat, Thunderbirds, Round the Bend!, Bill & Ben, The Gophers, Spitting Image, Jim Henson's Tale of the Bunny Picnic and more.
-In 1993 a follow up single happened, this time feature the biggest stars of children televisions at the time called "You Can Be a Hero".
+In 1993 a follow-up single happened, this time featuring the biggest stars of children's television at the time called "You Can Be a Hero".
 Neither song was ever released.

 The biggest-selling Comic Relief single is Tony Christie and Peter Kay's "Is This the Way to Amarillo", with 1.28 million copies sold.
 Westlife's 2001 cover of Billy Joel's "Uptown Girl" is the second biggest-seller, followed by 1986's "Living Doll" and the Spice Girls' 1997 double-A side single "Mama"/"Who Do You Think You Are?", with Boyzone's 1999 cover of "When the Going Gets Tough, The Tough Get Going" rounding up the top five.